open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 `extract_sum_metric(is_monotonic, aggregation_temporality)`

 The `extract_sum_metric` function creates a new Sum metric from a Histogram, ExponentialHistogram or Summary's sum value.
+If the sum value of a Histogram or ExponentialHistogram data point is missing, no data point is added to the output metric.
+A metric will only be created if there is at least one data point.

 `is_monotonic` is a boolean representing the monotonicity of the new metric. `aggregation_temporality` is an enum(`AGGREGATION_TEMPORALITY_DELTA` or `AGGREGATION_TEMPORALITY_CUMULATIVE`) representing the desired aggregation temporality of the new metric.